biodiversitydata-se/sbdi-gtdb/README.md

 For the sequences passing the above filters, the longest sequence in each genome was kept.
 For each species, a maximum of 5 sequences was selected, prioritizing sequences from GTDB species-representative genomes, and longer sequences before shorter.
 The remaining sequences were then analyzed with Sativa (Kozlov et al. 2016) and sequences misclassified at genus to phylum level were removed.
-A Perl script for conducting filtering of sequences prior to and after Sativa analysis can be found in the Scripts folder.
+A Perl script for conducting filtering of sequences prior to and after Sativa analysis can be found in the Scripts folder in the GitHub repo: https://github.com/biodiversitydata-se/sbdi-gtdb.
 Run `perl select_seq_sativa.pl --h` for documentation.

 ## References